-- A burial site in Cyprus provides the first archaeological evidence of humans and cats living side-by-side, as far back as 9500 BC.
+- A burial site in Cyprus provides the first archaeological evidence of humans and cats living side-by-side, as far back as 9,500 years ago.
 Cats must have been brought to the island intentionally by humans.3

 - In ancient Egypt, cats were worshipped, mummified, and sometimes even dressed in golden jewelry to indicate the status of their owners.